2018 OCOB Author Event

 Over 190 people attended the program, which featured a presentation by the author on his book Barbarian Days: A Surfing Life, an author Q&A, and a book signing session.

-In the lead up to the October author event, branch libraries hosted book discussions, coastal-themed science lectures, and surf-themed movie screenings.
+In the lead up to the October author event, branch libraries hosted book discussions (see our discussion questions here), coastal-themed science lectures, and surf-themed movie screenings.

 Additionally, our Youth Services team and branch staff offered a series of surf, ocean, and travel-themed STEAM and Early Literacy events for children, so everyone could participate in the fun.
 It was a wonderful celebration of literature and the library.